A Place to Secede... er, Succeed

 All manuscripts must be submitted in advance.
 There will be no on-the-spot reading for critiques.
 You will need to be prepared to attend your session, which can be assigned on any day of the convention, from Thursday, August 29, through Monday, September 2.
 Sessions will most likely be at either 10 a.m. or 1 p.m. and will last for two hours.
 The distribution of sessions depends on the programming schedules of the critiquing professionals.
 The more open your schedule is, the better we can match you with a section with similar types of submissions, and with professionals familiar with your type of speculative fiction.

 You must be a member of LoneStarCon 3 to participate in the workshop.
 There will be a nominal fee of $15 to cover workshop expenses.
-We will email specific payment instructions at the appropriate time.
+We will email specific payment instructions once your workshop place is confirmed.
 Payment secures your slot.

 Please note the following guidelines.